 He currently works on how a certain writing transforms melancholy (that an incapacitated logos generates) into euphoria (that a logos without logos creates), and vice versa.
-Vasilis Papageorgiou has published a number of plays that have been produced in both Greece and Sweden, he has published three collections of poetry in collaboration with the artist Lo Snöfall in Sweden and two novels in Greece.
+Vasilis Papageorgiou has published a number of plays that have been produced in both Greece and Sweden, he has published three collections of poetry in collaboration with the artist Lo Snöfall in Sweden and several literary texts in Greece.
 He has translated many books (mainly of poetry) into Greek and Swedish.
 He has developed the courses in Creative Writing at Linnaeus University.

 Home page: chromatachromata.com